ARMmbed/mbed-client/README.md

 ### Execute

-The **Execute** operation is used by the mbed Device Server to initiate some action, and can only be performed on individual Resources.
+The **Execute** operation is used by the mbed Device Server to execute some action, and can only be performed on individual Resources.
 The client MUST return an error when the **Execute** operation is received for Object Instances or Resource Instance.

 To handle the **Execute** operation, the application can implement it as follows: